 Sights and tourist spots in Ljubno:

-- Log Divers’ collection, get to know the life and work of log divers throughout history;
+- Interactive Log Drivers’ collection, get to know the life and work of log divers throughout history;

 - admire the karst zones, the overhanging cliffs and mountain eagles in the area of the Tirske peči;

-- Radmir’s treasury has a collection of gifts from the Austrian, Polish, French and Neapolitan dynasties, from cloaks to golden chalices and other exceptional artworks;
+- Radmirje’s treasury has a collection of gifts from the Austrian, Polish, French and Neapolitan dynasties, from cloaks to golden chalices and other exceptional artworks;

 - Preužitkarska hiša, a monument to generational relations in a rural environment;